TimGladyshev/bgs_data_gaia/readme.md

 Gaia Project is a deterministic perfect-information multiplayer boardgame with a large statespace created by Jens Drögemüller and Helge Ostertag.
-This competitive euro-style game focusing on economy building, competition for actions/locations, and victory point accumulation is in the early days of game theory development.
+This competitive euro-style game focusing on economy building, competition for actions/locations, and victory point accumulation is in the early days of theory development.
 This project aims to help (especially new) players analyze the validity of various approaches.

 This repo contains a set of Jupyter Notebooks presenting the code used to create [gpstats.dev](https://timgladyshev.com/gaia_stats/).
 These notebooks: